Here's What Went Down With Kobee's Lip Balm After Shark Tank

 The sharks appeared charmed by Kobee Harris' funny yet witty introduction.
 At one point Harris told the sharks that his company sources its beeswax from "happy bees who listen to classical music all day" and use oils "pressed from plants who have won beauty contests."
 He then stated that he hoped to use the investment money to further strengthen Kobee's e-commerce and marketing budget, as well as aid their expansion into retail.
 But while Harris had high hopes, he was unable to to secure a deal with any of the sharks.

-O'Leary offered the founder $300,000, asking for 15% equity instead of the original 6% proposed.
-Harris countered by offering 10% equity instead.
-O'Leary then said he was willing to meet him at 15%, but the founder remained hesitant.
-After taking a few minutes to consider the offer, similar to the founders of CurlMix, who appeared on "Shark Tank" season 10, Harris declined, noting that he couldn't fathom giving up that much equity of his company.
+Many felt there was no value for them to add to the already solid business.
+Most of the other sharks felt the same way, except for Kevin O'Leary, who offered the founder $300,000 in exchange for 15% equity.
+After taking a few minutes to consider the offer, similar to the founders of CurlMix, who appeared on "Shark Tank" season 10, Harris declined, noting that he couldn't fathom giving up that much of his company.

 Deal or no deal, Shark Tank was just the beginning for Kobee's